morrislab/pairtree/README.md

 reads amongst ten total reads indicates considerably less confidence than if you have zero variant reads for 1000 total reads.

-To impute missing read counts, you ahve three options.
+To impute missing read counts, you have three options.

 Clustering mutations